benjamintanweihao/code_rippa/README.md

 ### 0.0.7.pre

 - Use [language_sniffer](https://github.com/grosser/language_sniffer) in place of Linguist
+- Wrap lines of troublesome files such as minified javascript and parser generator outputs.

 #### TODO

-- Sensible defaults, make syntax typing optional.
+- Sensible defaults, remove the need for inputting the syntax optional
-- Detect the longest line within file, so that we don't parse troublesome files such as javascript that has been minified, or code that has been processed by a parser generator.
+- Generate warnings when syntax is not supported.

 ### 0.0.6